NativeScript/workshop/docs/chapters/chapter4.md

 `red.component.html` already contains 4 buttons, each calling a different function.

-Your task is to implement the empty functions, so that:
+Your task is to implement the empty functions in `red.component.ts`, so that:

  * goBlue() navigates to the `Blue` page with page transition `slideTop`, duration `2 seconds` and curve `spring`
  * goGray() navigates to the `RGB` page with `gray` as the parameter and page transition `fade` and duration `1 second`